Details of the ASVAB Navy Test

 Recruiters from the Navy calculate your scores from the test to determine your eligibility to enlist.
 This is called the Armed Forces Qualification Test (AFQT) score, which is computed by adding your scores from four sections: AFQT score= AR + MK + PC + WK.

 Most jobs in the Navy have an alternative way to enter; that is, if you do not qualify for a particular job, you can use an alternative set of scores.
 For example, to get a job as a YN Submarine (SS), you need have a line score of 200 in the test in any of the following combinations:

 For more information about the line score requirements for each job, see http://www.navycs.com/asvab-test.html#job-line-scores.

 There are also many calculators available online that you can use to calculate your overall scores.
 You simply need to enter the raw ASVAB score to check what your final score would be like.
 This is particularly helpful for practice tests so that you check the area of improvement and can study accordingly.
 To find out more, click on the following link: asvabscorehq.com/asvab-score.../navy-asvab-score-calculator.

 The jobs available in the Navy can be broadly classified within the following categories:

 - Special Warfare

 For more information about the kind of jobs available under these categories, see http://www.navycs.com/navy-jobs/.
 A table comprising the various jobs and specialist ratings available appears; this includes links to each.
 Click the respective link to know more about each job.

-The sections or sub-tests in the ASVAB Navy test are mentioned above.
+The sections or sub-tests of the examination are mentioned above.
 The sections that you perform well in decide your career.
 For example, to be part of the Naval Aircrew, you must have a line score of 210 in order to qualify.
 Therefore, you can either have a combination score of VE+AR+MK+MC=210 or a combination score of VE+AR+MK+AS=210.
 However, it is imperative that you score above 35 in the AFQT.